entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 > - **Locality and horizon**: Val Gardena Sandstone, Dolomites, Northern Italy
 > - **References**: Ceoloni et al., 1988; Conti et al., 1977; Leonardi et al., 1975; Marchetti et al., 2017; Marchetti et al., 2020; Massari et al., 1988; Bernardi et al., 2018; Conti et al., 1977; Kustatscher et al., 2017; Leonardi et al., 1975; Marchetti et al., 2017; Massari et al., 1994; Prinoth, 2017
 > - **Comments**: The primary locality is the Bletterbach gorge (Redagno/Radein), with other occurrences in the Venetian Prealps and Carnic Alps.
 The tracks are found within the Arenaria di Val Gardena Formation, a sequence of alluvial and marginal marine red beds deposited in a semi-arid climate, representing a transition from a distal fluvial system to a coastal sabkha (Massari et al., 1988; Marchetti et al., 2020).
 Major fossil sites include the Bletterbach Gorge, Tramin/Termeno, and the Recoaro area.
 The Val Gardena Sandstone unconformably overlies the Lower Permian Athesian Volcanic Group and is conformably overlain by, and locally interfingers with, the Bellerophon Formation (Bernardi et al., 2018; Marchetti et al., 2017).
+> - A revision of tetrapod tracks from the Upper Permian Val Gardena Formation of the Dolomites region in northern Italy is published by Marchetti, Voigt & Klein (2019), who name new ichnogenus *Dolomitipes*.
+Lorenzo Marchetti; Sebastian Voigt; Hendrik Klein (2019).
+"Revision of Late Permian tetrapod tracks from the Dolomites (Trentino-Alto Adige, Italy)".
+Historical Biology: An International Journal of Paleobiology.
+31 (6): 748–783.

 #### Salarevo Formation, Northern Dvina Basin, Russia
 > - **Age**: Wuchiapingian to Changhsingian, Lopingian, Permian